 What is Testosterone?

-If the female or the male patient has breast cancer or prostate cancer, then it is not right for the individual to go in for a Testosterone therapy.
+If the female or the male patient has breast cancer or prostate cancer, then it is not a good fit for the individual to go in for a Testosterone therapy regimen.
 Consulting a medical practitioner for a counseling session before the treatment will be helpful to understand more about the treatment effects and the proper care which needs to be taken by the patient.

 Side effects of Testosterone treatment:

 Fluid retention is a common side effect in the early stages of medical Testosterone therapy.
 This occurs in men and most commonly with the older men than the younger ones.
 Fluid retention can also cause ankle and leg swelling in older men.

 If using injectable testosterone some patients can get irritation, flushing, or bruising at the injection site.
 This can sometimes occur when one first starts treatment but is thought to be less common later on as the body adjusts and adapts to ongoing HRT protocols.

 In other words, it is more often a common issue in new patients, than experienced or seasoned patients.

 TRT can cause an increase in blood pressure.
 This is thought by some physicians to be a short-term side effect in many of the cases.
 But it is something which the patient should consider self-monitoring.
 There are a number of affordable self-use blood pressure devices sold OTC online.